-It’s no secret that today, as humans we’re living longer than ever before.
+It’s no secret that today, as humans we are living longer than ever before.
 Advances in technology and modern medicine mean that people born in the UK in the early 2000s are likely to live on average to the age of 100.
 This is vastly different to just 50 years ago where we were only expected to live to the age of 70.

-As the population continues to grow and age, the government is likely to expect more from us as individuals to serve our own interests, and take greater responsibility in planning for our futures.
+As the population continues to grow and age, the Government is likely to expect more from us as individuals to serve our own interests, and take greater responsibility in planning for our futures.
 As the requirement for private provision sharply increases, the financial planning profession will need to rise to the challenge of meeting the needs of consumers, at scale, whilst ensuring that people can access affordable and comprehensive advice.

 How do we as a profession adapt to the expected rise in demand?
 How can we rise to the challenge whilst ensuring our services can be accessible to everyone?
 The solution is technology.

 It’s clear that financial services is changing quickly.
-In the past decade computers have graduated to running portfolios.
+In the past decade, computers have graduated to running portfolios.
 According to the Economist (Masters of the Universe, October 5, 2019), the amount of capital run via computers reached $4.3trn invested in American equities, exceeding the sums actively run by humans for the first time.

 In order to meet the needs of consumers, we will need to look to technology for inspiration; to take the wealth of knowledge that exists within our profession, digitise it and make it easily accessible so that a greater number of people can engage with financial planning.